-The Irish are the biggest cinema-goers in Europe (obviously not in 2020, the year of COVID), and the Irish are also world-renowned for their musical talent.
+The Irish are the biggest cinema-goers in Europe and the Irish are also world-renowned for their musical talent.

 Massive fans of the movies and Irish music, we know that often a film's soundtrack stays with you long after you've left the theatre.
 We trawled through our favorite movies and choose our favorite Irish music from the movies.

 The Departed (2006) - Shipping Up To Boston, by The Dropkick Murphys

 The Dropkick Murphy’s are an American Irish Celtic Punk band and their song “Shipping Up to Boson” featured heavily in The Departed.
 You can't deny that his song will get your blood pumping and continues to be used often in soundtracks and at Fighting Irish events.

 Once (2007) - Falling Slowly, by Glen Hansard

 This Oscar-winner song has become truly iconic along with the beautiful feel-good movie.
 This John Carney directed indie-movie, starring Hansard and Markéta Irglová is a modern Irish classic.